 Villa Rufolo is a must-see on a trip to the Italian island for jaw-dropping views of the Gulf of Salerno.
 In addition to the garden, there is a tower and a museum on the ground that’s worth visiting.
 The entrance to the Rufolo is located in Ravello’s main town square, Piazza Vescovado.

 3. Town Square – Piazza Vescovado

-After a stroll through Ravello’s picturesque Villa takes a break at the town’s main square – Piazza Vescovado.
+After a stroll through Ravello’s picturesque Villa, take a break at the town’s main square – Piazza Vescovado.
 This is a great place to people-watch and grab a bite to eat or drink.

 4. Duomo di Ravello

 The doors are typical of Romanesque architecture and were designed by Barisano da Trani in 1179.
-The interiors of the church include mosaic carvings and medieval architecture with Christian symbols.
+The church’s interiors include mosaic carvings and medieval architecture with Christian symbols.

-5. Path of Gods
+5. Hike the Path of Gods

 In order to beat the crowds and enjoy some solitary views at the top of the cliff, plan your time to begin your hike at 7 AM.
-The trail will take you across stone houses, wildflowers and forests.
+The trail will take you across stone houses, wildflowers, and forests.
 You can even catch a glimpse of growing vines that line the hillside.